Brown Sugar Iced Shaken Espresso

 - Ingredient tip: Use good coffee beans!
 With simple espresso drinks at home that rely on simple ingredients, it’s really important that you are using good quality beans.
 I prefer to find a local roaster, but you can also order beans online and many times they will be freshly roasted!
 Fika and Spyhouse are two of my favorite roasters here in Minnesota, and they both ship.
 (Go with the Espresso 61 from Fika, plus the Guatemala medium roast for pour overs and the Orion from Spyhouse!)

 - Variations: The Starbucks shaken espresso uses cinnamon, but I prefer the flavor without it.
 It’s easy to add in or skip, so do whatever you prefer.
+You can also sweeten with simple syrup, flavored syrups, or a homemade brown sugar syrup if you want more control over the sweetness level.

 Brown Sugar Iced Shaken Espresso Recipe